mvila/radium-starter/README.md

 ### `<Form>`

-Use this component in replacement of the HTML `<form>` element to enjoy [Form validation](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Forms/Data_form_validation) in any modern browser.
+Use this component in replacement of the HTML `<form>` element to enjoy [Form validation](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Forms/Data_form_validation) in any modern browser (including Safari!).

 ### `<Input>`, `<Select>`, `<TextArea>`

-Enhance the corresponding HTML elements with the following attributes:
+Augment the corresponding HTML elements with the following attributes:

-* `rsSmall`, `rsLarge`: change the size of your controls.
+* `rsSmall`, `rsLarge`: smaller/larger sizes for your input fields.
 * `rsAutoSelect`: similar to the `autofocus` HTML attribute but select the content of an input in addition to focusing it.
 * `rsCustomValidity`: provide `setCustomValidity()` in a declarative way.